Welcome!

 Slow Cooker Chicken Stock from Scraps-The Unlikely Homeschool

-Store your flavorful, mineral-rich stock in freezer safe containers or can for later use in ANY recipe calling for chicken stock.
-Not only will your recipe taste better, it will be better for you.
+Store your flavorful, mineral-rich stock in freezer-safe containers or can it for later use in ANY recipe calling for chicken stock or bone broth.
+Not only will your recipe taste better, but it will also be better for you.

 And now, if you'll excuse me, I've got a bowl of soup calling my name.